neilenns/streamdeck-trackaudio/DEVELOPMENT.md

 - `src/managers/vatsim.ts` is a singleton class that manages data retrieval from VATSIM.
 At the moment this is only used to retrieve the ATIS letters.

-- `src/plugin.ts` does nothing more than register the actions with StreamDeck and a bunch of event handlers.
+- `src/plugin.ts` does nothing more than register the actions with Stream Deck and a bunch of event handlers.

 - `eslint` is used with strict TypeScript rules to validate the code.